SamuelHericles/Converter/README.md

  + Samuel Hericles - samuel.hericles@outlook.com

 # State of project
-Is finalized, because we what we reach our mission, but you to want update or to utilize in some application, contact us.
+Is finalized, because we what we reach our mission, but you to want update or to utilize in some application, contact me.